TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

       - DB_HOST=postgres
 ```

-the `environment` section allows us to set up the environment variables which will be set within the container.
-As discussed above, the `postgres` service will be available to our container automatically on the hostname `postgres`.
+The `environment` section allows us to set up the environment variables which will be set within the container.
+As discussed above, the `postgres` service will be available to our container automatically on the hostname `postgres` which matches the service name in `docker-compose.yml`.
 The default credentials for the official postgres image are `postgres` and `postgres` and there's [more about customising here](https://hub.docker.com/_/postgres/).

 We can apply the same approach to the `config/secrets.yml` file if needed as well as anywhere else in the application we want to pass in configuration dynamically.
 If something like [dotenv](https://github.com/bkeepers/dotenv) is in use then we can simply update our local `.env` file with the above environment variables, rather than defining them in the compose file.